 Did you know that only the female mosquito bites?
 Let that sink in for a second.
-As much as we all get eaten alive each summer by pesky mosquito bites, we are only facing the wrath of the females.
+As much as we all get eaten alive each summer by pesky mosquitoes, we are only facing the wrath of the females.

 Can you imagine how many mosquitoes there actually are?

-Well, each summer my poor little boy gets bitten a ridiculous amount by mosquitoes.
+Well, each summer my poor little boy gets bitten a lot by mosquitoes.
 I’ve tried the natural approaches, I’ve tried the big nasty chemicals, I’ve even taken him to the doctor in hopes of finding a solution.

 Mosquito Repelling Plants